Optimal quantum operations at zero energy cost: The energy-preserving paradigm

 Assuming that the environment is initially in the state $\rho_{\rm env}$, the effective evolution of the system is described by the quantum channel (completely positive trace-preserving map) $\map M$ defined by

 where $\Tr_{\rm env}$ denotes the partial trace over the Hilbert space of the environment.
-Clearly, the channel $\map M$ preserves the expectation value of the system's energy.
+By construction, the channel $\map M$ preserves the expectation value of the system's energy.
 Even more strongly, condition (\ref{energy-pres}) implies that the channel $\map M$ preserves also the variance and all the momenta of the Hamiltonian, namely

 where $\map M^\dag$ is the completely positive identity-preserving map describing the evolution in the Heisenberg picture, defined by